henbestaj/senior-capstone/.github/README.md

 ### Usage
 > A demo video for this project can be found at the following link: https://youtu.be/l0yu8ONMzVQ.
+> The website itself can be found at the following link: https://terrapintracker.pythonanywhere.com/.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Roadmap